BrunaLab/HeliconiaSurveys/README.md

 ***STEP 3: Create Files for the Data Archive.***

-- the function `create_dryad_file()`will create the version of the data file that is available in Dryad (the difference between this and the `heliconia_data_clean.csv` file is that we have excluded some of the redundant plot identification codes).
+- the function `create_dryad_file()`will create the version of the data file that is available in Dryad (the difference between this and the `heliconia_survey_clean.csv` file is that we have excluded some of the redundant plot identification codes).

 - `create_plot_info_file()` will create a csv of plot-level information (Table 2 in Bruna et al., _Ecology_)